kristopolous/mansnip/README.md

 Mansnip is a revolutionary way to navigate through manpages, a tool that no terminal should be without!

+It will intelligently search through a man page and return the results we all are looking for.
+Simply use it the way you use man, at the command line, followed by the search term(s) you are looking for.

+See how I can immediately find `bash(1)'s` declare using mansnip in milliseconds.

 ![mansnip is amazing](http://i.9ol.es/msfade.webp)

+Mansnip works on any manpage.

 **With mansnip** you'll just zip through documentation, saving precious time you can use to write github readmes like you're trying to sell ginsu steak knives.